Routine use cases

 What to do next

-For "What to do when habit restarts changes your routine plan", choose one low-pressure action: choose one focus area and keep the session under five minutes.
-Use the related Orena guide for "What to do when habit restarts changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when habit restarts changes your routine plan" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.
+For "Routine adjustment: habit restarts", choose one low-pressure action: choose one focus area and keep the session under five minutes.
+Use the related Orena guide for "Routine adjustment: habit restarts" when you want app support for that action.
+The useful signal for "Routine adjustment: habit restarts" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.

 Evidence boundary